ucr-ula/ucr-ula/README.md

 The UCR CS ULA program is managed by Prof. Jiasi Chen with help from Profs.
 Paea LePendu, Mariam Salloum, Tamar Shinar, and Yihan Sun.

+### Updates

+- Aug.
+5, 2021: Thanks for your patience.
+We are currently reviewing applications and expect to send interview invitations within the next few days.

 ### We're Hiring!

 We are currently hiring ULAs for the following topic areas: